 Of course, some of the first inquiries I make are (1) was the alleged victim susceptible to undue influence (i.e., advanced age, dementia, etc.) and (2) did the undue influencer have an opportunity to perpetrate wrongdoing?
 (3) Was there a confidential relationship between the undue influencer and the victim?
 (4) Was there a resulting will with an “unnatural” or disproportionate disposition of property?
 (5) Were there suspicious circumstances (i.e., secrecy, new attorney, etc.)

-Additionally, serious consideration is given to cases where there is a last minute will that is inconsistent with prior testamentary instruments executed by a decedent during periods where it is undisputed that the decedent was not subject to undue influence.
-For example, I have handled many cases where the settlor of a trust has amended the trust several times over many years, but always maintained the same distributions to the named beneficiaries.
-When this pattern is then followed by a last minute change which contains an “unnatural” disposition (discussed in part two) or a significant change to the long existing distributive scheme, this is strong evidence pointing to the conclusion of undue influence.
+Additionally, serious consideration is given to cases where there is a last-minute will that is inconsistent with prior testamentary instruments executed by a decedent during periods where it is undisputed that the decedent was not subject to undue influence.
+For example, I have handled many cases where the settlor of a trust has amended the trust several times over many years but always maintained the same distributions to the named beneficiaries.
+When this pattern is then followed by a last-minute change that contains an “unnatural” disposition (discussed in part two) or a significant change to the long-existing distributive scheme, this is strong evidence pointing to the conclusion of undue influence.